StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/search-for-tasks/find-a-task.md

 If you’re unsure which method to use, refer to the [Overview of Search Methods for Tasks](overview-search-methods-task.md) topic.

-## Method 1: Tasks tab in cases description
+## Method 1: Tasks tab in cases descriptions

 *Use this method if you want to find one or more tasks related to a case and want to perform actions on them simultaneously.*